feasgal/tw-portfolio/project/docs/sample/how-to/client/auto-connect.md

 ## Before you start

-Join the same subnet/VLAN as the server and get the access password from your admin if one is required.
+Join the same subnet/VLAN as the server and get the access password from your administrator if required.
 If you’re remote or on a different subnet, use a private connection method instead.

 ## Steps

 1. Open **Acme License Hub** and go to **Servers**.
-2. Under **Discovered**, select your server.
+1. Under **Discovered**, select your server.
-3. Click **Connect** and provide the access password if prompted.
+1. Click **Connect** and provide the access password if prompted.

 !!! outcome